 Currently, the TAP driver that comes with Automake requires some by-hand steps on the developer's part (this situation should hopefully be improved in future Automake versions).

-You'll have to grab the tap-driver.sh script from the Automake distribution by hand, copy it in your source tree, add a call to AC_PROG_AWK in configure.ac to search for a proper awk program, and use the Automake support for third-party test drivers to instruct the harness to use the tap-driver.sh script and that awk program to run your TAP-producing tests.
+You'll have to grab the tap-driver.sh script from the Automake distribution by hand, copy it in your source tree, and use the Automake support for third-party test drivers to instruct the harness to use the tap-driver.sh script and the awk program found by AM INIT_AUTOMAKE to run your TAP-producing tests.
 See the example below for clarification.

-Apart from the options common to all the Automake test drivers (see Section 15.3.3.1 [Command-line arguments for test drivers], page 109), the tap-driver.sh supports the following options, whose names are chosen for enhanced compatibility with the prove utility.
+Apart from the options common to all the Automake test drivers (see Section 15.3.3.1 [Command-line arguments for test drivers], page 110), the tap-driver.sh supports the following options, whose names are chosen for enhanced compatibility with the prove utility.

-'''

 --ignore-exit

-'''